All Episodes

 It's called The Trial of the Century, the famous Scopes Monkey Trial.

-It was a pivotal moment in American history when it actually became a crime to teach evolution in public schools, and a young teacher was arrested and charged.
+It was a pivotal moment in American history when it actually became a crime to teach evolution in public schools.

-And the great Clarence Darrow, his brilliant, devastating cross-examination of fundamentalist icon William Jennings Bryant was the climax of the trial, described by the New York Times as quote, the most amazing court scene in Anglo-Saxon history.
+And the great Clarence Darrow, his brilliant, devastating cross-examination of fundamentalist icon William Jennings Bryant was the climax of the trial, described by the New York Times as, quote, the most amazing court scene in Anglo-Saxon history.

-Free speech rights were rescued, and generations of Americans became Clarence Darrow's beneficiaries.
+Free speech rights were rescued and generations of Americans became Clarence Darrow's beneficiaries.

 So is history repeating itself?